Achievable logoAchievable logo

 Ringworm

-Laboratory diagnosis of Dermatophytoses: It is done by KOH preparation of skin, nail or hair.
-KOH dissolves the keratin so that fungal elements can be clearly seen.
-The smear will show branching, septate hyphae.
-Fungal culture is done on Sabouraud’s agar or Dermatophyte Test medium (DTM).
+Laboratory diagnosis of dermatophytoses: Diagnosis is done using a KOH preparation of skin, nail, or hair.
+KOH dissolves keratin so fungal elements can be seen clearly.
+The smear shows branching, septate hyphae.
+Fungal culture is done on Sabouraud’s agar or Dermatophyte Test Medium (DTM).
 Growth on DTM shows red colonies.
 Wood’s lamp examination may help in a few cases.
-Below table shows results of Wood’s lamp examination in superficial mycoses.
+The table below shows Wood’s lamp findings in superficial mycoses.

 Fungus type Fluorescence seen